JannisX11/blockbench.net/content/docs/plugin.md

 ```

 ### Functionality
-You can check the other pages to learn about interface functionality and different internal data types.
+The full API documentation can be found on [Blockbench Reference Docs](https://web.blockbench.net/docs).

-* In this case we are using an [Action](actions) to modify certain properties on a [Cube](outliner#cube).
+* In this case we are using an [Action](https://web.blockbench.net/docs/classes/generated_interface_actions.Action.html) to modify certain properties on a [Cube](https://web.blockbench.net/docs/classes/custom_cube.Cube.html).
-* We use the [Undo](undo) API to register our changes.
+* We use the [Undo](https://web.blockbench.net/docs/variables/custom_undo.Undo.html) API to register our changes.
-* We use the [updateView](https://github.com/JannisX11/blockbench-types/blob/main/types/canvas.d.ts#L1) API to visually update the interface with our new changes
+* We use the [updateView](https://web.blockbench.net/docs/functions/custom_canvas.Canvas.updateView.html) API to visually update the interface with our new changes

 ### Result